RazrFalcon/tiny-skia/README.md

 ## Alternatives

-Right now, the only pure Rust alternative is [raqote](https://github.com/jrmuizel/raqote).
+Right now, the only pure Rust alternative is [raqote].

 - It doesn't support high-quality antialiasing (hairline stroking in particular).
 - It's very slow (see [benchmarks](./benches/README.md)).